kevinpollet/typescript-container-action-template/README.md

-# A GitHub Action template using TypeScript
+# A template to build GitHub Actions in Node.js with TypeScript

-> This repository contains a template of a GitHub action written in TypeScript.
-This action simply outputs `TypeScript ❤️ GitHub Actions`
-> in the action log.
+> This action outputs `TypeScript ❤️ GitHub Actions` in the action log.

 ## How does it work?